cmougan/cmougan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-WEB IN DEVELOPMENT:
-FOR CV GO TO: [https://cmougan.github.io](https://cmougan.github.io/CV/index.html)

 I currently am a __Marie Curie Research Fellow__ in the NoBias European Innovative Training Network.
 My research is focused on AI and Ethics, particularly on explaining machine learning models to detect social bias.

+For a more detail CV navigate to:  [https://cmougan.github.io](https://cmougan.github.io/CV/index.html)